If you love juicy and flavorful rotisserie chicken, make your own at home!

 - Using a paring knife, cut from the leg/thigh joint that is attached to the body.
 Separate the leg from the thigh, if desired.
 The wings can simply be twisted away from the body.

-- Using a sharp chef knife, cut slices from the center where the breastbone is across each left and right side.
+- Using a sharp chef’s knife, cut slices from the center where the breastbone is across each left and right side.

 - Serve the chicken as slices or shred for salads or wraps, sandwiches, or soup!

-Leftovers can also be frozen!
-Label zippered bags and it will keep about 3 months!
+Leftovers can also be frozen in air-tight containers or freezer bags for about 3 months!

 Did you love this easy Rotisserie Chicken?
 Be sure to leave a rating and a comment below!